mjhorvath/Homeworld-Classic-Enhanced-for-HWRM/DataHWCE/HWR_HWClassicEnhanced_Readme.txt

 CHANGE LOG

 2.4.1 --- 2020/10/10
-• Move motherships list from "objectlist_rulerestrictions.lua" to "objectlist_misc.lua".
+• Moved motherships list from "objectlist_rulerestrictions.lua" to "objectlist_misc.lua".
 • Added hyperspace researches for Kushan and Taiidan to "HyperspaceOff" section of "objectlist_rulerestrictions.lua".
 Unfortunately, capital ships of those